bayfrontmedia/bones/_docs/models.md

 - Database as `$this->db` (if existing in container)

 Models should be instantiated via the `get_model()` helper.
-This allows them to be managed by the container, which also handles dependency injection.
+This allows them to be managed by the container so that any classes existing in the container can be injected into the constructor.

 The `app.model` event is executed whenever a model is constructed.